Skip to content

 },

-async serverRouter({ url }) {
+async serverRouter(url) {

-const result = await handler.query(new Request(url.href));
+const context = await handler.query(new Request(url.href));

-if (result instanceof Response) {
+if (context instanceof Response) {

-throw result; // handled by SSR server
+// handled by SSR server

 }

-const router = createStaticRouter(routeStack, result);
+const router = createStaticRouter(routeStack, context);

-return <StaticRouterProvider router={router} context={result} />;
+return <StaticRouterProvider router={router} context={context} />;

 },